 The Company reviews the recoverability of long-lived assets, whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable, in accordance with criteria established by Statement of Financial Accounting Standards No. 121, "Accounting for the Impairment of Long-Lived Assets."
 A loss is recognized for the difference between the carrying amount and the estimated fair value of the asset.
-The Company made no adjustment to the carrying values of the assets during the years ended March 31, 1996, 1997 and 1998 and the nine month period ended December 31, 1998.
+The Company made no adjustment to the carrying values of the assets during the years ended March 31, 1996, 1997 and 1998.